If you were struggling to put food on the table for you or your family, it’s likely that other household essentials would also be hard to come by.

 Laundry

 Having the ability to wash your clothes is essential to maintaining good hygiene, building confidence and feeling ready to face the day.
-Foodbank believes in the importance of everyone, no matter their background or situation, having access to essential grocery items such as laundry products.
+Foodbank believes in the importance of having access to essential grocery items such as laundry products, no matter their background or situation.
 So many people take clean clothes for granted, but sadly for many, it can be out of reach.

 Dishwashing detergent